ericproffitt/TopicModelsVB.jl/README.md

  • An Introduction to Category Theory, Category Theory Monads, and Their Relationship to Functional Programming
 ```

- The 20 articles in user 1741's library suggest that he or she is interested in the interplay of foundational mathematics and functional programming.
+ The 20 articles in user 1741's library suggest that he or she is interested in the interplay of foundational areas of mathematics and functional programming.

  Now compare this with the top 20 recommendations made by our model: